Skip to Main Content

 Tips for dealing with student debt to relieve stress

-If you’re feeling anxious about making your student loan payments, particularly as the end of the administrative forbearance period draws near, you may be tempted to ignore your balance.
-However, sitting down and evaluating your options will enable you to make smart, informed decisions that positively impact your mental and financial health.
+If you’re feeling anxious about making your student loan payments, sitting down and evaluating your options can enable you to make empowered, informed decisions that positively impact your mental and financial health.

 Practical ways to manage student loan debt

 Monthly student loan payments can make it hard to focus on other financial priorities.
-But there are ways to reorganize your debt:
+There are ways to reorganize your debt that may help alleviate some of the stress.

-• Contact your lender about hardship options.
-Federal student loans offer several types of deferments and forbearances that will temporarily pause payments, and private student loans often come with something similar.
+• Contact your lender about hardship options: Federal student loans offer several types of deferment and forbearance that will temporarily pause payments, and private student loans often come with something similar.
 Check with your lender to see what options you have.

 Practical ways to manage stress